alexiwisteria/TwoSum/README.md

 Before you begin, ensure you have met the following requirements:

 - **Java Development Kit (JDK):** Version 8 or higher installed.
 You can download it from [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
 - **JUnit 5:** The project uses JUnit 5 for unit testing.
 Ensure it's included in your project's dependencies.
-If you're using Maven or Gradle, you can add the necessary configurations (examples provided below).